Ovarian cyst: Frequency

-Most women of reproductive age develop small cysts each month, and large cysts that cause problems occur in about 8% of women before menopause.
-Ovarian cysts are present in about 16% of women after menopause and if present are more likely to be cancer.
+Most women of reproductive age develop small cysts each month.
+Simple, smooth ovarian cysts, smaller than 3 cm and apparently filled with water, are considered normal.
+Large cysts that cause problems occur in about 8% of women before menopause.
+Ovarian cysts are present in about 16% of women after menopause, and have a higher risk of being cancer than in younger women.
+If a cyst appears benign during diagnosis, then it has a less than 1% chance of being either cancer or borderline malignant.

 Benign ovarian cysts are common in asymptomatic premenarchal girls and found in approximately 68% of ovaries of girls 2–12 years old and in 84% of ovaries of girls 0–2 years old.
 Most of them are smaller than 9 mm while about 10–20% are larger macrocysts.
 While the smaller cysts mostly disappear within 6 months the larger ones appear to be more persistent.